sap-tutorials/Tutorials/tutorials/hcp-template-mobile-web-app/hcp-template-mobile-web-app.md

     ![SAP Web IDE plugins options](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_5.png)

-6. Click **Save**, and you will see a dialog box explaining that Web IDe will refresh.
+6. Click **Save**, and you will see a dialog box explaining that Web IDE will refresh.
 The purpose of the refresh is that after selecting the Hybrid App Toolkit plugin, Web IDE will download with the hybrid app configured templates you will use in this tutorial.

     ![mSAP Web IDE plugins reload page](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_6.png)

 7. Once SAP Web IDE reloads, close the **Tips and Tricks** dialog box, then click on **File > New > Project from Template** to open the new project creation wizard.

     ![SAP Web IDE creating a new project from template](https://raw.githubusercontent.com/SAPDocuments/Tutorials/master/tutorials/hcp-template-mobile-web-app/mob1-2_7.png)